-- UTA's books and accounts will be maintained with generally accepted accounting principles set by the Governmental Accounting Standards Board for governmental enterprise funds. - The Chief Financial Officer will prepare and present to the Board a summary of investments, investment activity, and investment performance compared to benchmarks as soon as practical after the end of each calendar quarter. - 3.
-The Chief Financial Officer will present monthly financial statements stating the Authority's financial position, revenues, and expenses to the Board of Trustees as soon as practical.
+The Authority's financial records and accounts will be maintained with generally accepted accounting principles set by the Governmental Accounting Standards Board for governmental enterprise funds.

+- The Chief Financial Officer or designee will prepare and present to the Board, in a public board meeting, a summary of investments, investment activity, and investment performance compared to benchmarks as soon as practical after the end of each calendar quarter. - 3.
+The Chief Financial Officer or designee will present monthly financial statements, in a public board meeting, stating the Authority's financial position, revenues, and expenses to the Board of Trustees as soon as practical.
 Monthly and year-to-date budget versus actual reports will be included in the monthly financial report to the Board. - 4.
-Other required financial reports, including the National Transit Database and State Transparency, will be prepared in accordance with federal and state reporting requirements and made on a timely basis.
+Any other required financial reports, including the National Transit Database and State Transparency, will be prepared in accordance with federal and state reporting requirements and made on a timely basis.

-E. Risk Management
+E. Financial Risk Management

-- 1. The Executive Director will submit an annual report to the Board of Trustees on the status of the Authority's risk management program. - 2.
+- 1. The Executive Director will submit an annual report to the Board of Trustees on the status of the Authority's financial risk management program including upcoming insurance renewals. - 2.
 The Authority will maintain Public Officials Errors and Omissions Insurance in an amount determined to adequately protect the Authority. - 3.
 The Executive Director will, as necessary, procure other insurance to compensate for losses that would adversely affect the Authority.